 Day 21: Taipei and Keelung - 16.4.2015

-We had to wake up early in the morning at 6 a.m. because we wanted to see one of Taiwan`s big tourist attractions, the Yehliu Geopark.
+We had to wake up early in the morning at 6 a.m. because we wanted to see one of Taiwan's big tourist attractions, the Yehliu Geopark.
 After a short breakfast, we walked to the nearby Ximen MRT-Station and took a train to the Taipei Train Station, where we bought tickets for a cheap local train to Keelung City, which took less than an hour.
-We exited the train station and went right to the bus stop for the Taiwan Tourist Shuttle, a cheap hop-on- hop-off bus to points of interest, which makes travel for foreigners in Taiwan much easier.
-Actually, two routes depart from the bus stop: The West Line (formerly North Line) goes to the Yehliu Geopark, while the East Line goes, well, into the east.
-Soon we boarded the bus, which fortunately wasn´t crowded at all and had English service.
+We exited the train station and went right to the bus stop for the Taiwan Tourist Shuttle, an inexpensive hop-on-hop-off-bus to points of interest, which makes travel for foreigners in Taiwan much easier.
+Two routes depart from the bus stop: The West Line (formerly North Line) goes to the Yehliu Geopark, while the East Line goes, well, into the east.
+Soon we boarded the bus, which fortunately wasn't crowded at all and had English service.

-After buying the tickets at the entrance we followed the course and first came to a green area with the first natural stone sculptures.
+After buying the tickets at the reception, we followed the course and first came to a green area with the first natural stone sculptures.
 It was the perfect appetizer for the main Geopark.

-The Geopark lies directly at the ocean and we soon entered the fields of curious stone sculptures, that nature shaped.
+The Geopark lies directly at the ocean, and we soon entered the fields of unique stone sculptures, that nature shaped.
 There´s so much to see, so we took our time before we walked further towards the cape.
 Some of the stones even have names, like the Queen´s Head.

-We liked it so much, that we didn´t just walk the course, but continued for an excursion upwards to the end of the cape, where the lighthouse is (and a wonderful view).
-There weren´t many people, which was a pleasant change to the rest of the area.
+We liked it so much, that we didn´t just walk the course, but continued for an excursion upwards to the end of the cape, where the lighthouse is (and a fantastic view).
+There weren't many people, which was a pleasant change to the rest of the area.
 Besides us, there only seemed to be fully equipped birdwatchers.

 From the cape, we walked back through the Geopark, skipped the long queue for photographing the "Queen´s Head", and were welcomed by a food street at the exit, where I got some mango juice.